 Please do not ski on trails that are designated for other uses.
-Skiing on horse, snowmobile, and walking trails does not have the same negative impact as horses, snowmobiles, ATVs, and walkers have on ski trails, but it does add to the level of conflict between different users.
+Skiing on a horse trail, snowmobile trail, and walking trail does not have the same negative impact as walkers, snowmobiles, horses, and ATVs have on ski trails, but it does add to the level of conflict between different users.

 There are signs at the Chickadee and Riding Stables trailheads that inform park users that groomed ski trails are for cross country skiing only.

 There is a warm-up building at the stable area that is available for park users during regular park hours.
 It has a common area and two wheelchair-accessible washrooms / change rooms, and there are some vending machines.

 Birds Hill Park’s District Park Manager is Joanne Podolchuk (Joanne.Podolchuk@gov.mb.ca 204-654-6730).

 See below for reports submitted by skiers.